UiL-OTS-labs/jspsych-vislexdec-vp/README.md

             },
             //...(left out for brevity)
    ```
 In the data section, you see some _key: value_ pairs.
-They implement the stimulus definitions (`stimuli.js`) to the presentation (`index.html`) and connect relevant data to the OUTPUT of that trial phase.
-In this case`'condition', 'word', 'prime', 'id'` and `'correct_response'` do so by referencing timelineVariable information from `stimuli.js`, whereas `'trial_phase'` and `'useful_data_flag'` are added there directly.
-The 'useful_data_flag' can be used for filtering your output.
+They implement the stimulus definitions (`stimuli.js`) to the presentation phase (in `index.html`) and connect relevant of that trial phase.
+These can then also be used in context and added in the output.
+In this case,`'condition', 'word', 'prime', 'id'` and `'correct_response'` reference timelineVariable information from `stimuli.js`, whereas `'trial_phase'` and `'useful_data_flag'` are added 'directly'.

+The 'useful_data_flag' was added so it can be used for filtering the aggregate of output from your experiment.
 You can alter or add data (key, value pars) according to your own goals and needs, but you would need to edit the present_block itself, so be careful!

 The 'raw' ([JSON](https://www.json.org/json-en.html)) output data of a `'present_word'` 'trial' (our 'trial' is in fact a _sub trial_ phase) may look like this: